simonward87/k.nvim/README.md

 # Joi Theme

 As a result of liking many themes, but not _loving_ any of them — I've decided to make my own.
-I'd like to learn the fundamentals of writing a Neovim plugin using [Lua](https://www.lua.org/), and I hope that I can make something that other people will enjoy too.
+I'd like to learn the fundamentals of writing a plugin, and I hope that I can make something that other people will enjoy too.

 ## Planning